WILD BUFFALO RECOVERY PROJECT

 Project Description

-THERE IS MUCH MORE TO INDIA’S WILDLIFE than the widely-talked-about flagship species like the tiger, the rhino or the elephant.
-While conservation efforts dedicated to these flagships trickles down benefits to other species that share their habitat, certain species require more than just these indirect interventions for survival.
+There is much more to India’s wildlife than the widely-talked-about flagship species like the tiger, the rhino or the elephant.
+While conservation efforts dedicated to these flagship species trickle down benefits to other species that share their habitat, certain species require more than just these indirect interventions for survival.

 The wild buffalo (Bubalus arnee) population of Central India is one such example whose local existence is gravely threatened.
 Once found in abundance across northeast India extending to northern and central India, the species now has its last bastions in some pockets in northeast India and Chhattisgarh in central India.

-Following these stark revelations, WTI helped the forest department prepare a five-year Action Plan for the recovery of the wild buffalo population in Udanti.
+WTI in collaboration with the forest department spearheaded the development of a five-year Action Plan, using a multi-pronged approach to ensure their survival and recovery.
 The Action Plan, which was subsequently approved by the governing council of the project, was comprised of three basic objectives:

 2. Habitat improvement